 Start getting acquainted with the Plains and have some “wild” fun in Keenesburg, the home of The Wild Animal Sanctuary.
 With the motto “Home to 500 Happy People and a Few Soreheads,” this town is ready to pull out all the stops for their visitors on two wheels (their population is actually about 1200 people, but who’s counting?).
 You will have the opportunity to visit The Wild Animal Sanctuary on your way into town (it’s one of our Educational Stops) and learn about the incredible variety of animals that now call this part of the Eastern Plains their home.

-Keenesburg’s homegrown hospitality will be on full display during Pedal the Plains with a Friday-night dinner and music at their community park and perhaps you’ll even want to take in the local high school football game, Friday Night Lights-style!
+Keenesburg’s homegrown hospitality will be on full display during Pedal the Plains with a Friday-night dinner and music at their fairgrounds and perhaps you’ll even want to take in the local high school football game, Friday Night Lights-style!
 Local farms and ranches will provide a locally-grown and produced meal, while a regional band provides the background for a real good time at the beer garden.

 Saturday Afternoon & Evening: PTP Party & Festival – Brush!, CO